 Many long-term travellers choose to go freedom camping in New Zealand.
 Doing so is an excellent way to save money whilst enjoying the very best of Aotearoa.
 The following guide will talk you through everything you need to know to enjoy the best freedom camping New Zealand offers.

-Is traveling widely around New Zealand top of your bucket list?
+Is travelling widely around New Zealand top of your bucket list?

 If it is, you’ve probably thought about how you’re going to get around the country whilst ensuring that you stretch your budget, allowing you to see as much as possible.
 Though there are several ways of doing this, one of the best is renting a campervan and freedom camping.